-Applicants are also recommended to have working knowledge of computer operations and computer-aided design/drafting.
+computer-aided design/drafting.
 Advanced standing/challenge credit will be granted to applicants with prior learning in courses equal in content and scope.
 The University's policies will apply.
+Applicants who do not hold a post-secondary undergraduate degree or diploma but who possess